sennetconsortium/documentation/docs/apis/entity-api/index.md

 This python library is required for making our HTTP calls.
 Let's import that first and only once in our file.
 <pre class="line-numbers">
-<code class="language-python">import requests
+<code class="language-python" data-section="req" data-prismjs-copy="Copy">import requests
 </code>
 </pre>

 Let's also define a variable for our domain base:
 <pre class="line-numbers">
-<code class="language-python">domain_base = "https://entity.api.sennetconsortium.org"
+<code class="language-python" data-section="req" data-prismjs-copy="Copy">domain_base = "https://entity.api.sennetconsortium.org"
 </code>
 </pre>

 ## Defining a reusable `get_data` function
-To get started, lets define a simple function that we will use for our GET requests.
+To get started, let's define a simple function that we will use for our GET requests.
 <pre class="line-numbers">
-<code class="language-python">def get_data(endpoint):
+<code class="language-python" data-section="l1" data-prismjs-copy="Copy">def get_data(endpoint):
     query_url =  f"{domain_base}{endpoint}"
     entity_data = None
     try: